-During the Egyptian Campaign, Surgeon-Major Corban designed a new belt and pouch for army surgeons.
-The pouch contained two or three bottles in which essential medicines were packed, tourniquets, several bandages designed by Corban, hypodermic needle and solution of morphia.
+- Medical equipment: The surgeon's pocket case was also criticised.
+Corban devised a new pattern belt and pouch, which contained two or three bottles for essential medicines, tourniquets, several bandages designed by him, hypodermic needle and solution of morphia.
 In addition to the ordinary instruments were added a folding bullet forceps, of special construction, some bull dog and arterial forceps, and an aneurysm needle.
 In the inside belt were three elastic catheters.

-Corban maintained that a surgeon equipped with such a pouch and belt, could extract a bullet at once should it be near the surface and avoid sending the wounded soldier to hospital with the bullet still in situ in the bandaged wound; inject morphia as necessary; arrest haemorrhage with the tourniquets; tie arteries; apply antiseptic dressing with firm bandages which do not slip; make use of the same bandages as splints for broken limbs; employ astringent injections; use elastic catheters which might be retained in position in case of bullet or other wound of, or in the neighbourhood of, the bladder or urethra.
-This was a vast improvement on the present small pocket case with which the surgeon could only do a limited amount.
+Corban maintained that a surgeon equipped with his pouch and belt, could extract a bullet at once from near the surface and avoid sending the wounded soldier to hospital with the bullet still in situ in the bandaged wound; inject morphia as necessary; arrest haemorrhage with the tourniquets; tie arteries; apply antiseptic dressing with firm bandages which do not slip; make use of the same bandages as splints for broken limbs; employ astringent injections; use elastic catheters which might be retained in position in case of bullet or other wound of, or in the neighbourhood of, the bladder or urethra.
+His innovation was a vast improvement on the small pocket case used by army surgeons which constraint them in what they could achieve.